Conversion of residence permit from study to self-employment in Italy

 This article explains what it is, when it’s needed, and how Future Italian guides you through every step until you get your new residence permit. 🇮🇹

-Interested in Legal Assistance?
+Interested in Residence Permit Conversion?
 Check the full requirements and process.

 The nulla osta is an authorization issued by the Immigration Office (SUI) or other authorities that allows you to convert one residence permit type into another when your reason for staying in Italy changes.